Here's everything Apple just announced

 Logitech Crayon: Apple opened up the Pencil to third-party alternatives, and a half-price ($49) "crayon" by accessories maker Logitech is first on deck.

-Apple also highlighted a bunch of software additions and enhancements aimed at education:
+In addition to new hardware, Apple also highlighted a bunch of software additions and enhancements aimed at education.

 - 200GB iCloud option for schools